Edited by Barney R. Additional spelling and grammar checking by Grammarly.

 I got the place, We put the title in the name of the trust.
 Gene and Gloria were moved into the guest house in 48 hours after closing.

 I was asked to appear before the selection committee for the medical supply position.
 I did, they offered me the job, and wrote in the contract that the non-frat did not apply to any employees not in my direct chain of command and\or under my supervision.

 Now I needed to see if I could convince Linda to go out with me again.
-I texted her my new house phone number for the farm and asked that she call me.
+I texted her and gave her my new house phone number for the farm and asked that she call me.